Timeshare Loans: Can You Finance Timeshare Purchases?

 Shared Deeded Ownership

-With share deeded ownership, you hold a deed to a fractional piece of the timeshare property.
+With shared deeded ownership, you hold a deed to a fractional piece of the timeshare property.
 For example, if you purchase a week’s worth of vacation at a given property, you own 1/52 of the property (since there are 52 weeks in a year).
-Ownership lasts indefinitely, but owners are typically allowed to sell, bequeath, or gift their ownership.
+Ownership lasts indefinitely, but owners can typically sell, bequeath, or gift their ownership.
 This arrangement is less common today than when the industry started out decades ago.

 Shared Leased Ownership

 When you buy a shared lease ownership, you don’t actually own any part of a property outright.
 What you’re buying is the right to use a property, or a group of properties, for a fixed or floating week (or weeks) each year for a certain number of years.
-This type of timeshare ownership doesn't last forever and cannot be passed down or inherited by a beneficiary.
+This type of timeshare ownership doesn't last forever.
+A beneficiary may inherit the remaining term, but only for the remaining contract term.

 Are Timeshares Good Investments?